FACT-Finder-Web-Components/documentation/markdown/3.x/en/ff-searchbox.md

 ## Wrapping button element with ff-searchbutton
 The `ff-searchbutton` wraps a regular HTML `<button>` element.
-Surrounded with `<ff-searchbutton>` tag it becomes a special button which connects to the search box and sends a search request to FACT-Finder.
+Surrounded with `<ff-searchbutton>` tag it becomes a special button which connects to the search box and sends a search request to FactFinder.
 ```html
 <ff-searchbutton>
     <button>Search</button>